 The permanent magnet system is constructed using either fully stabilised ferrite magnets or the highest grade of rare earth neodymium magnets.
 The wire wrapped model, featuring rare earth neodymium magnets, produces a boosted magnetic field to enable the separation of para magnetics (e.g. minerals, recycled materials)

 In the recycling sector, Permanent Drum Magnets work prior to the Eddy Current Separator as part of a Metal Separation Module.
-The Drum Magnet separates and recovers small ferrous metals presenting a non-magnetic fraction to the Eddy Current Separator for recovery of non-ferrous metals.
-The strength of the Drum Magnet (either Ferrite or Rare Earth) is dependent on the material.
+The Drum Magnet extracts small ferrous metals and consequently presents a non-magnetic fraction to the Eddy Current Separator for recovery of non-ferrous metals.
+The required strength of the Drum Magnet is dependent on the application.

-In operation, dry materials are fed onto to the top of the Drum Magnet, ideally from a vibratory feeder for an even and steady feed.
-Magnetically susceptible materials are attracted to the magnetic field of the stationary internal element and held to the rotating shell surface of the Drum Magnet.
-The revolving shell transfers the magnetic particles through and then out of the magnetic field produced by the internal element, where it is discharged into a collection area or receiving conveyor.
+Dry materials are fed onto the top of the Drum Magnet, ideally from a vibratory feeder for an even spread and steady feed.
+Magnetically susceptible materials are attracted to the magnetic field of the stationary internal magnetic system and held to the rotating shell surface of the Drum Magnet.
+The revolving shell transports the magnetic particles out of the magnetic field where they are discharged into a collection area or onto a receiving conveyor.
 Non-magnetic material is unaffected and flows under a normal trajectory.

 - Radial – such designs feature poles running vertically down the Drum Magnet.
-This design enables the highest level of recovery or separation, especially of weakly magnetic materials.
+This design enables the highest level of recovery, especially of weakly magnetic materials.
 Once the magnetic particle moves and is held on one of the vertical poles, it remains on the pole and securely held until leaving the magnetic field underneath the drum

-Drums Magnets are available in two magnetic strengths: standard or high-intensity:
+Drums Magnets are available in three magnetic strengths: